friendlyfiregame/friendlyfiregame/README.md

 There are four alternatives to run the game in the browser:

-* In Visual Studio Code press *Ctrl-Shift-D* and launch the `webpack-dev-server` and one of the available browsed that can be selected by clicking on the drop down menu next to the "launch" button.
+* In Visual Studio Code press *Ctrl-Shift-D* and launch the `webpack-dev-server` and one of the available browsers that can be selected by clicking on the drop down menu next to the "launch" button.
 * Run `npm start` and point your browser to <http://localhost:8000/>.
 The browser automatically reloads the game when changes are detected (You still need to run the compiler in watch mode in VS